ScreamBun/jadn-node/jadn-v1.0-wd01.md

 # 1 Introduction

+Internet [RFC 3444](#rfc3444) describes the difference between information models and data models, noting that the purpose of an information model is to model data at a conceptual level, independent of specific implementations or protocols used to transport the data.
+The IETF report on Semantic Interoperability, [RFC 8477](#rfc8477) describes a lack of consistency across Standards Developing Organizations in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.

-JADN is an information modeling and schema bridging language.
-In the Internet Architecture Board's [Bridge Taxonomy](#bridge), a schema bridge "translates data expressed in a given data model to another one that expresses the same information in a different way."
-An information model defines the structure and content of application information and enables bridging by formally specifying what it means to express the "same information".
+This document defines an information modeling language intended to address that gap.
+It allows designers to model structured information in terms of application needs, and defines the process for translating an information model into multiple data formats.
+Following this process ensures that data can be transformed bidirectionally between data formats *without loss of information*.
+Or as the Internet Architecture Board's [Bridge Taxonomy](#bridge) puts it, it "translates data expressed in a given data model to another one that expresses the same information in a different way."

-[RFC 8477](#rfc8477) (the Internet of Things Semantic Interoperability 2016 Workshop Report) describes a lack of consistency across Standards Developing Organizations in defining application layer data:

-> *One common problem is the lack of an encoding-independent standardization of the information,
-> the so-called information model.*

-JADN addresses the requirements described in RFC 8477:
+The language defined in this document addresses the following requirements from RFC 8477:

 > ***Formal Languages for Documentation Purposes***
 >